Building a Solar Powered Lora Meshtastic Community Network

 There is a great thread on the forum with several posts linking to the following resources that outline the effective power requirements:

 The general consensus appears to be that ESP32 powered devices without any bluetooth, screen or GPS attachments need 0.1W on average.
+I was also able to confirm this in real-life testing at the 10% air-time (maximum allowed in EU).

 Solar Power